What are those barrels supposed to be made of?

 - In the Famicom's King Kong 2: Ikari No Megaton Punch, the final stage is constantly flooded with crimson liquid that forms pink bubbles, and an occasional skull floating in it.

 - In One Piece Unlimited Adventure: it is possible to fish in a pool of lava, where lava fish somehow are swimming around.
+It is One Piece, after all.

 - Shadow Man's stage in Mega Man 3 goes back and forth on this.
 Relatively hot-looking lava can be seen cascading in the background several times, but everywhere else in the stage, it looks suspiciously like Coca-Cola.
 It's hard to tell if the stage is a boiler plant and the liquid is lava, or if the place is a sewage plant and the liquid is human waste.
 Either way, falling into pools of the stuff will kill Mega Man.
+Ditto for Heat Man's stage in Mega Man 2.

 - In Mega Man X5 there's one segment in Mattrex's stage where you have to duck in certain areas to avoid the waves of orange transparent lava that occasionally come by.
 Later on you'll find a Ride Armor which you can use to travel through it.